hsezhiyan/Easy21_Reinforcement-Learning/README.md

-# Easy21_Reinforcement-Learning
-Easy 21 Reinforcement learning assignment, David Silver's course.
+# Easy 21 Game Implementation using Reinforcement Learning

+This assignment was completed for David Silver's Reinforcement Learning course.

+Project files and plots available under the desktop folder.